DGAI: Decoupled On-Disk Graph-Based ANN Index for Efficient Updates and Queries: Related Work

-\stitle{Vector Database.} A wide range of database systems has emerged to support efficient management of vector data and to meet increasing demand for vector information requirements~\cite{AnalyticDB-V, PASE, SingleStore-V, pgvector, VBASE, Milvus, Pinecone, vexless, Vearch, Faiss, zilliz}.
-Traditional relational databases such as PostgreSQL~\cite{pgvector}, and MySQL~\cite{mysql} gradually introduce extensions for vector operations, allowing users to manage vectors within a familiar relational framework.
-However, because relational engines were not originally designed for high-dimensional vector workloads, their indexing and storage structures are often unable to fully exploit the properties of vectors.
-As a result, specialized vector databases, such as Milvus~\cite{Milvus}, are gaining more popularity in the market.
-By incorporating state-of-the-art ANNS algorithms and hardware optimizations, such systems often deliver higher throughput and better scalability compared to general databases, especially in high-dimensional and large-scale scenarios.
+\stitle{Vector Database.} To meet the surging demand for managing high-dimensional vector data, a proliferation of vector database systems has emerged~\cite{AnalyticDB-V, PASE, SingleStore-V, VBASE, Milvus, Pinecone, vexless, Vearch, zilliz}.
+Initially, traditional relational databases, such as PostgreSQL~\cite{pgvector} and MySQL~\cite{mysql}, integrated vector operations as extensions, allowing users to manage vectors within a familiar relational framework.
+However, since relational storage engines and execution models were not natively designed for dense vector computations, they often fail to fully exploit the mathematical properties of vectors, leading to suboptimal performance.
+Consequently, purpose-built vector databases, such as Milvus~\cite{Milvus}, Qdrant, and Weaviate, have dominated the market.
+By co-designing storage layouts with state-of-the-art ANNS algorithms (e.g., Faiss~\cite{Faiss}) and leveraging hardware-accelerated execution, these specialized systems deliver superior throughput and scalability, particularly in large-scale scenarios.